 6.You have unpleasant side effects

 Whether it’s bloating, excessive weight gain or break-outs, if you’re feeling less than amazing, it’s definitely time to consider switching.
 Describe your symptoms to your doctor or clinic and they’ll be able to help identify a more suitable option for you.

-Finding a better birth control option
+Finding better birth control options

 There are many types of contraception available, including these nine types of birth control you may not have heard about.
 So, no matter your age or lifestyle, there’s a method to match your body and your needs.